vladimir97927/SnkUpdateMaster/README.md

 - **FTP only** - metadata and archives on FTP: use `WithFtpUpdateInfoProvider` and `WithFtpUpdateDownloader`.
 - **SQL Server only** - metadata and files in the DB: use `WithSqlServerUpdateInfoProvider` and `WithSqlServerUpdateDownloader`.
 - **Local folder** - manifest and files on disk: use `WithFileSystemUpdateInfoProvider` and `WithFileSystemUpdateDownloader`.
+- **HTTP only** - receive update metadata and archives via HTTP: use `WithHttpUpdateInfoProvider` and `WithHttpUpdateDownloader`.
 - **Hybrid** - metadata in SQL Server, files on FTP: combine providers as in the Quick Start example.

-If you need another source (REST API, etc.), implement `IUpdateInfoProvider` and/or `IUpdateDownloader` and register them via `UpdateManagerBuilder`.
+If you need another source, implement `IUpdateInfoProvider` and/or `IUpdateDownloader` and register them via `UpdateManagerBuilder`.

 ## 📃 License, Copyright, etc.